Indianapolis Criminal Defense Attorney

 The reality is you often have many legal options available when facing criminal charges in Indiana.
 That's why it's important to meet with a lawyer as soon as possible to discuss the details of your case.

 Why should I hire Hocker Law, LLC for my criminal defense case?

 Evidence builds strong criminal cases.
 If we are hired to defend you in court, we will do everything we can to uncover the facts you need to build a strong case and carefully analyze the evidence already assembled against you.

-Indiana criminal defense attorney Brett E. Osborne and his colleagues at Hocker Law, LLC provide sophisticated, aggressive representation when your freedom is at stake.
+The Indiana criminal defense attorneys at Hocker Law, LLC provide sophisticated, aggressive representation when your freedom is at stake.
 Our goal is simple - to get your charges dismissed or minimize the impact of your arrest.
 If your case goes to court, we will fight aggressively for an acquittal.
 We will not rest until justice is served.

 Helping people make a fresh start drives everything we do at Hocker Law, LLC.
 We understand people make mistakes.
 But they shouldn't have to suffer for them for the rest of their lives.
 Discover how our law firm can help you.